silverwind/dnsz/README.md

   - `comment`: A comment, e.g. `"a comment"`, `null` if absent.
 - `origin`: The value of `$ORIGIN` in the zone file.
 - `ttl`: The value of `$TTL` in the zone file.
+- `header`: A optional header at the start of the file.
+Does not include comment markers.

 ## License